bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 cd workshops
 ```

 `cd` stands for 'change directory'.
 Here we just entered the workshops directory.
 If we were doing this on a graphical shell we would have double-clicked on a little folder icon.
 It's the same idea.
+From the change in the prompt (that's that string before our blinking cursor) we can see that we are now in the workshops folder.
+Our machine lists our location in the prompt, but this is not always the case.
+If you are using a server, it won't always tell you.

 In this directory, there should be some things.
 Let's check.
 Type: